jlaurellax/data_science_portfolio.github.io/_posts/2022-01-22-association-rule-learning.md

 <br>
 Interestingly, the strongest relationship exists between two products labelled as "gifts" - this is useful information for the category managers as they may want to ensure that gift products are available in one section of the aisle, rather than existing in their respective product types.

-We also see some strong relationships between French wines, and other French wines - which again is extremely useful for category managers who are thinking about the best way to lay out the products - having sections by country rather than necessarily by type might make it easier for customers to find what they are after.
+There are also some strong relationships between French wines, and other French wines - which again is extremely useful for category managers who are thinking about the best way to lay out the products.
+Having sections by country rather than by type might make it easier for customers to more easily find what they want.

 Another interesting association is between products labelled "small".
-At this point, we don't know exactly what that means - but it is certainly something to take back to the client as they may be able to make more sense of it, and turn it into an actionable insight!
+At this point, it is not clear what that means, but it is certainly something to take back to the client as they may be able to make more sense of it, and turn it into an actionable insight!

 <br>
 #### Search Tool For Category Managers

-With the data now stored as a DataFrame, we will also go back to the client with a proposal to build a simple "search" tool for Category Managers to use.
+With the data now stored as a DataFrame, there is the option for proposing to build a simple "search" tool for Category Managers to use.

 An example of how this might work would be to test a hypothesis around New Zealand wines.